 Synthetic data offers an alternative approach to privacy protection.
 Instead of altering or masking the original data, one generates completely new artificial data.
 Machine learning models help create this new dataset that mimics the statistical properties of the original data.

 Find additional information and models in our white paper.

 Data masking and generalization methods are popular protection mechanisms.
 However, they present some drawbacks that it’s essential to know.

-Pseudonymization presents limitations when it comes to data privacy.
+Masking presents limitations when it’s used as an anonymization method.
 In multiple instances, researchers proved that this technique could lead to re-identification and disclosure of individual' identities.
 Most of the time, when companies mask or remove data identifiers, the quasi-identifiers are still present.
 They can link individuals across secondary data sources, ultimately disclosing people's identity and breaching privacy.

 On the other hand, data generalization methods are known to deteriorate the value of the data.
 For example, when values are highly aggregated, the resulting data loses its statistical granularity.
 This granularity could have brought value to analyses.
 Researchers also showed that some generalization methods, such as k-anonymity, had privacy loopholes.

 Synthetic data allows finding a balance between the data privacy and data utility shortcomings of other methods.
 However, it can also present limitations and risks depending on the technology and the process used to generate the synthetic data.
 For example, some techniques can fail at properly mimicking data that holds unusual data points.
 Synthetic datasets can also suffer from privacy breaches when proper protections aren’t ensured.